 Length of the Paper

-As such there is no limit to the length of regular articles.
-Article should include all possible technical details including tables, figures, notes and references.
+As such, there is no limit to the length of regular articles.
+The article should include all possible technical details including tables, figures, notes, and references.

-A separate title page, Containing title, all author's names affiliations, email and contact information of the corresponding author.
-Any acknowledgements, disclosures, or funding information should also be included on this page.
+A separate title page, Containing title, all author's names affiliations, email, and contact information of the corresponding author.
+Any acknowledgments, disclosures, or funding information should also be included on this page.

 The title page should include: